 by Marla White

-Whether you’re polishing an existing original pilot script for staffing season or coming up with a whole new script for a writer fellowship program or to pitch in 2017, you really only get ten pages to make an impression.
+Whether you’re polishing an existing original pilot script for staffing season or coming up with a whole new script for a writer fellowship program or to pitch, you really only get ten pages to make an impression.
 So what are executives, producers, showrunners and judges looking for when reading your script?
 Here’s a list of ten elements that need to be present in the first 10 – 12 pages in order to make your script stand out from the crowd.

 1. Make sure the main character is clear.
 Even if it’s an ensemble piece, identify one person for the audience to connect with right off the bat.
 If they do, they’ll stick around to be introduced to the rest of the cast as the pilot progresses.
 “Grey’s Anatomy” did a great job of getting you behind Meredith in the opening, which kept you hanging out to see who else populated her world.
 Of course, it also helps that her name is in the title!